JohnKnee3/Employee-Tracker/scribble.md

 const sql = `SELECT * FROM voters ORDER BY last_name`;--

 You can also slap a DESC at the end of it if you wanted to change the order from A-Z to Z-A.
+/
+/
+/

+## 12.4.6

+Added the post, put and delete for the page.
+Nothing really new here.
+In fact I was able to do this one entirely by copy and pasting candidates over and modifying the names.
+Look at the code added in 12.4.4 if unsure.